cube-js/cube/docs/content/Auth/Auth0-Guide.md

 <!-- prettier-ignore-end -->

 Now click Start; if the login is successful, you should see the code, as well as a button called 'Exchange'.
-Click on it to exchange the token for a JWT, then click Next.
-You should now have a valid JWT.
-Copy it for use in the next section.
+Click on it to exchange the code for your tokens:

 <p
   style="text-align: center"